Refurbish a kitchen, the options.

 This is what the clients thought of the kitchen after a new paint job and new handles.
 (A high-end kitchen company could not have supplied a section of worktop for the cost of our refurbishment!)

 Example B There is a misconception that only high end kitchens are worth refurbishing, but that is not so.
 Base units on 10-15 year old budget kitchens are actually pretty robust, and unless your home is inhabited by vandals, doors last well, and saggy hinges can be easily replaced.

 This client had looked into replacing their white foil wrap laminate kitchen.
 It had worked perfectly well for years in terms of layout, but aesthetically had become tired and dated.
 They were toying with a DIY superstore kitchen, but on closer inspection, there was very little wrong with the nuts and bolts of the kitchen.
-Wth a realistic refurb budget of £3000, the £7000 superstore option was vetoed and I called in paint colour consultant Ingrid from Lilou Interiors, and joiner/tiler/small works expert, Steve Evans to refurbish it before I painted it.
+Wth a realistic refurb budget of £3000, the £7000 superstore option was vetoed and I called in paint colour consultant, Ingrid, and joiner/tiler/small works expert, Steve Evans to refurbish it before I painted it.
 This is what they thought of the service they had received.

 The wall tiles had to stay, but, Ingrid selected the materials and colours to show off the kitchen at its best.
 Steve laid a new floor, modified a base unit to improve a clumsy microwave setup, fitted new handles, a new natural timber plinth and tweaked all the hinges.

 I painted the foil wrap doors, drawers etc in oil eggshell.